 Furthermore, the feedback from the ORS survey is needed to establish standard questions for a faculty survey.
 THE CIE standardization document is currently on the Faculty Senate website.
 Wyckoff asks senators if the 3-membered subcommittees/taskforces should be all Senate members or just one senator.
 To have the subcommittees work more efficiently, further discussions about how to pick members, handling conflict of interest, etc. must be done.
 The four taskforces include: ORS, Athletics, Student Affairs, and Advancement.
 The Advancement taskforce has to be rebooted.
 Senator Gogol is the current chair of the CIE and wants to resign.
 His replacement must be a senator and his or her role would be to make sure the taskforces run efficiently, the SOP is well formed, and meetings are on a regular basis.
 Wyckoff proposes that the CIE should run January to December.

 The taskforces are charged with knowing what functions the administrative body (ORS, Athletics, Student Affairs, and Advancement) is carrying out, how efficiently the administrative body is carrying out these processes, and how that administrative body is helping the university.
 In the past, taskforce reports have been given by the heads of the taskforces on a rotating basis via a presentation.
 Moreover, major issues include: knowing how administrative unit budgets are spent and being able to make recommendations to alter the mission when there are budget discrepancies.
-Senators suggest a written annual report which may result in increased worked for many people, like the CFO.
+Senators suggest a written annual report which may result in increased workload for many people, like the CFO.
 Also, senators hope that the new Vice-Provost of Institutional Effectiveness will build a conduit between administration and Faculty Senate to allow for a more efficient work to be done by the CIE.
 Provost Bichelmeyer suggests the need for strategic data development and a database/dashboard where standard/general questions for administrative surveys could easily be accessed.
 The provost suggest that these questions should be faculty driven, but that the Vice-Provost of Institutional Effectiveness could be of assistance as well.
 Furthermore, Chancellor Morton suggest that the survey of the units at the UM System level should also be implemented here at UMKC.

 Provosts Update and Questions (Provost Bichelmeyer) 25 minutes

 Provost Bichelmeyer’s presentation is currently on the Faculty Senate website.
-The current landscape in Missouri includes new: president, governor, and 5 curators on a board of 9.
+The current political landscape in Missouri includes the new president, governor, and 5 curators on a board of 9.
 The recensions in funding are due to legislation and not the governor.
-There is more c financial competition at the state level.
+There is more financial competition at the state level.
 The provost also discusses SB389 dealing with tuition and fees at the undergraduate level.
 Budget cuts within the next six months include: $150 million state, $55 million core costs, $31 million UM System (with a $10.5 million UMKC cut).
 Although the legislature emphasized the need for collaboration, due to scarce resources, the UM System has to prioritize its collaborations.
 UM System collaborations have faced a major cut.
 State cuts include: UMKC/MSU Pharmacy Program $808,331; UMKC/MSSU Dental Program $404,166; UMKC Neighborhood Initiative $215,556; UMKC Free Enterprise Center $3,300,000.
 Core cut value is $5.8 million.

 The provost emphasizes that despite the budget cuts, there is no need to panic.
 In order to combat this hardship, members of the UMKC community have to work and think differently.
-For example, pushing back on SB389 dealing with tuition and fees.
+For example, there needs to be significant pushing back on SB389 dealing with tuition and fees.
 Opportunities for growth involves analyzing the academic portfolio review that will be out this spring.
 There will also be a resource allocation model review in the future.
 The provost has met with various committees on campus to ask for feedback about the budget model.